 Users who are currently running the 1.7.1526 firmware, having *not* accepted the 1.7.1604 from Sony.

 Users who *did* install the 1.7.1604 update, and for whom the touchscreen is responsive in Special Options.
 Those users can use the normal procedure for installing a firmware update.

 What you'll need:

-* a copy of the 1.7.1526 firmware image at the top level on the USB dongle named as "update.zip".
+a copy of the 1.7.1526 firmware image at the top level on the USB dongle named as "update.zip".
 DO NOT UNZIP IT.
-We do not host this file on our servers, but a scan of the forum or Reddit at /r/SonyDash should be a quick way to find it.
-The file should be 101776156 bytes in size with an md5sum of 35f49ae0b19aee592189297039cccd9e.
+We do not host this file on our servers, but a scan of the forum or Reddit at /r/SonyDash should be a quick way to find it. (there is also a post with pointers) The file should be 101776156 bytes in size with an md5sum of 35f49ae0b19aee592189297039cccd9e.

 -- flashplayer.cfg (80 bytes, md5 90bb8cefaedc05fdc1dc189ab2475965)

 -- unbrick_async (104 bytes, md5 232a354d2af0cf883017d080de14b096)